Ehdynn/4P02-Group-Project/FrontEnd/ProgressTracker.md

 - [ ] Remove About page - Or add stuff to it
 - [ ] Fix errors when viewing a pending comparison
 - [ ] Handle hitting the string limit when creating the concatenated file.
+- [ ] Handle boilerplate code
+- [ ] Handle the repo in comparison
+- [ ] Add a % complete for comparison.